phyu1010/Movie-Recommendation-System-Collaborative-Filtering/README.md

 # Movie-Recommendation-System-Collaborative-Fitering

-The nodebook is created and run in databricks, so it fit in the Spark environment.
+Cause notebook is created and run in databricks, so it fit in the Spark environment.

 The data comes from Movielens lateset small dataset. https://grouplens.org/datasets/movielens/latest/